Kotlin/KEEP/proposals/KEEP-0454-better-immutability-value-classes-MFVC.md

 > Note: value classes already generate structural `equals()`, `hashCode()`, and `toString()` by default, so the annotation on a value class would primarily control `componentN()` and `copy()`.

 This design will be refined as we gain more experience with MFVCs and as related features (ergonomic updates, name-based destructuring) mature.

+##### Evolving MFVC Declarations

+Adding a primary property to an existing MFVC is roughly analogous to adding a primary property to a data class: it is binary compatible (given a default value), but semantically breaking.

+**Binary compatibility.**
+As with data classes, adding a constructor parameter with a default value is binary compatible within the Kotlin ecosystem.
+On the JVM, we need to ensure the old constructor is available; it could be added manually or [`@IntroducedAt`](https://github.com/Kotlin/KEEP/blob/main/proposals/KEEP-0431-version-overloading.md) can also be used for this purpose.
+This holds for both Stage 1 and Stage 2: at Stage 2, Valhalla does not have any special treatment for binary evolution of value classes, so adding a field is compatible.
+On Native, Wasm, and JS, the closed-world compilation model re-resolves layouts at final compilation, so no binary compatibility issue should arise.

+**Semantic compatibility.**
+Again, as with data classes, adding a primary property changes `equals`, `hashCode`, and `toString` behavior.
+For data classes, this is generally accepted as a known trade-off.
+The same applies to MFVCs, and the [Primary Constructor](#mfvc-primary-constructor) section explains why: primary properties *are* the value, so changing them is inherently a semantic-incompatible change.

+**Foreign interop.**
+One area where MFVCs may differ from data classes is foreign interop.
+Within the Kotlin ecosystem, the compatibility story is described above.
+However, if at Stage 2 MFVCs are exported in a platform-specific way (e.g., Swift structs, Wasm struct types), adding a field changes the struct layout, which is ABI-breaking for pre-compiled dynamically-linked non-Kotlin consumers.
+For exported types, library authors should prefer opaque representations or plan for coordinated releases with their non-Kotlin consumers.

+> Note: we will be considering if and how this should be supported by the Kotlin language and tooling.

 #### Standard Library